F1liskos/Cyber-Security-Projects/README.md

 Your task is to review the IT manager’s scope, goals, and risk assessment report.
 Then, perform an internal audit by completing a controls and compliance checklist.

-## The objectives of Botium Toys’ internal IT audit are to
+## The objectives of Botium Toys’ internal IT audit are to:

 1\.
 Adhere to the National Institute of Standards and Technology Cybersecurity Framework (NIST CSF).